jeff1evesque/puppet-demonstration/README.md

  on `192.168.0.10`.

-**Note:** some general [modules](https://github.com/jeff1evesque/puppet-demonstration/tree/master/code/modules) have been included in this repository, and left as an exercise to those who wish to implement them within their corresponding foreman gui.
+**Note:** some general [modules](https://github.com/jeff1evesque/puppet-demonstration/tree/master/code/modules) have been included, as an exercise, to the foreman implementation.